-Where drainage pits exceed 1.2-metres in depth as measured from the top of grate to the invert of the pit, galvanised step irons shall be provided in accordance with Standard Drawing No.SD20 whether shown on the Engineering Plans or not.
-Pits in excess of 1.5-metres are to be appropriately reinforced to a suitably qualified Civil or Structural Engineer's requirement.
+Where drainage pits exceed 1.2 metres in depth (as measured from the top of grate to the invert of the pit), galvanised step irons shall be provided in accordance with Standard Drawing No.SD20 whether shown on the Engineering Plans or not.

 Pits walls shall be formed on both the inside and outside faces.
-Pits shall be constructed in accordance with Standard Drawing Nos.SD12 and be of sufficient internal dimensions to ensure that pits are rectangular in nature and pipes are contained within a single face of the pit to avoid birds mouthing.
+Pits shall be constructed in accordance with Standard Drawing No.SD12 and be of sufficient internal dimensions to ensure that pits are rectangular in nature and pipes are contained within a single face of the pit to avoid birds mouthing.